 - The letter of intent

-Candidates who fail to attend the scheduled Interview without prior notification and documented justification will be considered to have withdrawn their application.
+Candidates who fail to attend the scheduled interview without prior notification of the School and documented justification are considered to have withdrawn their application.

 - The decision process for admission to GSSR’s Doctoral School

 Following each interview, all members of the Admissions Commission, independently and via secret ballot, score the candidate’s performance on a scale from 0 (lowest) to 10 (highest) points.
 A candidate’s final score is the arithmetic mean (average) of these scores.

 After completing all interviews, the Admissions Commission uses the final score each candidate received (i.e. the score based on the arithmetic mean) to rank interviewed candidates.
 The Commission uses secret ballots to vote on the resulting ranking, records the outcome of the voting, and communicates the results to GSSR.

 The Admissions Commission of the respective Institute proposes supervisors for the candidates it recommends for admission to the Doctoral School.

 On the basis of the Admissions Committee’s recommendation and the minutes of the evaluation process, the Director of the relevant Institute decides whether a candidate is admitted or not to the Doctoral School.

 Admission results will be announced after both competition stages are complete, and no later than September 9, 2022.

 Candidates shall be notified of the results by email and by post (decision about acceptance), and by means of a protocol giving a list of those accepted posted on GSSR’s website, in compliance with the provisions of GDPR (RODO).
 The administrative decision about refusal of admission to the Doctoral School is sent by post (registered mail) or by other means indicated in the Code of Administrative Procedure.